-Mapping Tom Petty’s legacy: How one fan is keeping Petty’s hometown ties alive
+Mapping Tom Petty’s Legacy: How one fan is keeping Petty’s hometown ties alive

 Since retiring, Murphy has had plenty of free time to compile and research the musician’s early life.
 In doing so, he has made several trips to Gainesville and conducted interviews during his visits to make the trail the ultimate experience for those who want to see the city through the lens of Petty’s life.

 Murphy’s love for Tom Petty and his music inspired the trail's concept.
-Beyond his passion for Tom Petty, Murphy also had overlapping interests like traveling and history.
+Beyond his passion for Tom Petty, Murphy also had overlapping interests, including travel and history.
 These, combined with his natural curiosity, love for meeting people, research and his past in journalism, made his pursuit of this passion project enjoyable and worthwhile.

 Murphy originally planned to post online the list of Gainesville addresses he compiled.